skynet-im/skynet/protocol.md

 ```

 ### **0x19** ArchiveChannel ![networkDuplex] ###
-This changes a channel's archive mode which is necessary to avoid sending messages to a deleted or blocked channel.
+This packet changes a channel's archive mode which is necessary to avoid sending messages to a deleted or blocked channel.
-In contrast to deleted channels, clients can still send packets like `GroupChannelKeyNotify` over blocked channels.
+Only direct channels can be blocked which is done by the server.
+In contrast to deleted channels, clients can still send messages with `MessageFlags.Loopback` like _DirectChannelCustomization_ as well as _GroupChannelKeyNotify_ packets over blocked channels.
+Direct channels can only be deleted by deleting one of the accounts involved, whereas group channels can be deleted by their administrators by sending this packet with `ArchiveMode.Deleted`.
 ```vpsl
 @message Unencrypted
 <ArchiveMode:Byte ArchiveMode>